viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 <img src="pictures/clocking_wizzard.png" title="" alt="" width="567">

 Connect ck_rst to the resetn of the Clocking Wizzard, BUFG_O to clk_in1 and clk_out1 to MIG.clk_ref_i.
-So now we have the following diagram: <mark>REMOVE ADDITIONAL CLOCK</mark>
+So now we have the following diagram:

 <img title="" src="pictures/wizard_added.png" alt="" width="738">